For Allied POWs, this minor bit of hospitality was more than welcome — for some, it was also a ticket to freedom.

-The United States worked with the United States Playing Card Company to come up with a special type of Bicycle-brand playing cards.
+The United States government worked every angle to try to get its soldiers home.
+And the Germans’ allowance for some playing cards and the like gave the U.S. some interesting opportunities.
+The government, partnering with the United States Playing Card Company, developed a special type of Bicycle-brand playing cards.
 Those cards, some seen above, held escape maps within them, printed directly on the card.
 As recounted by the company’s official website, when moistened, the cards’ glue — a special type of glue used for this purpose — would weaken.
 The cards’ faces would peel away, leaving nothing but detailed escape plans behind.

 While these board games would be collectors’ items today, unfortunately, finding one would be a trick all to itself.
 All of the spy-enhanced Monopoly sets were destroyed after the war, according to ABC News.

 From the Archives: Shuffled: Go shuffle a deck.
 The order you just created probably never existed before.
 Ever.